piedomains package

 Parameters:

-• tar (tarfile.TarFile) – Open tar file object to extract from.
+• tar (TarFile) – Open tar file object to extract from.

 • path (str) – Directory path where archive should be extracted.
 Defaults to current directory (“.”).